Product Security Program

 - Conducting threat modeling as part of product and feature design

 - Conducting a wide palette of automated security scanning and testing

 All security findings, regardless of their source, are subject to a rigorous risk management process.
 We thoroughly assess the customer risk associated with a finding and take the appropriate risk response actions.

-Security improvements are part of most MiR software releases, and where prompt actions are necessary, customers are contacted immediately and security patches are released as soon as possible.
+Security improvements are part of most MiR software releases and security patches are released as soon as possible.

+MiR follows a security patching strategy in order to achieve an efficient and effective patching process.
 A patch release can be triggered by several things.
 One of these triggers is a newly discovered vulnerability in a third-party dependency.
-As part of our supply chain security controls, we actively monitor all our dependencies for vulnerabilities, and triage issues immediately upon discovery.
+As part of our supply chain security controls, we actively monitor our dependencies for vulnerabilities, and triage issues upon discovery.